Ethereum logo

 This was a sample work in progress as part of a proposal to the Ethereum Foundation Grants committee.
 They declined to fund this activity, but gave no reason and no feedback as to what might be acceptable.
 The preparation of my proposal took weeks, and the preliminary feedback that I had received from many knowledgeable people was that it had great value.

 I felt that the evaluation process was broken, in fact the entire organization was broken, and there was little hope that Ethereum would ever become a professional organization.
-2 years later, I believe history has proved me right.
+Two years later, I believe history has proved me right.
 This was the last blockchain-related initiative I participated in.

 I no longer maintain web3j-scala, an Ethereum-related project for Scala programmers.
 I created that open source project and worked on it for free for 3 years.
 It has been forked and I’ve been told it is or was used in production.
 However, I see no reason to continue working for free on it.
 Others can carry the project forward if they want.